The Land Report

 The Land Report is an American magazine and website that focuses on private landownership in the United States.
 It profiles leading landowners and compiles the Land Report 100, an annual ranking of America's largest landowners.
-The editorial staff also reports on topics such as significant properties, landmark transactions, market news, investing, and conservation, as well as legislation and judicial decisions affecting landowners.
+The editorial staff also reports on topics such as significant properties, landmark transactions, market news, investing, property management, and conservation, as well as legislation and judicial decisions affecting landowners.

-High-profile landowners who have been featured in the magazine include Tom Brokaw, Clint Eastwood, Red Emmerson, Bill Gates, John Jordan, Joe Montana, T. Boone Pickens, Nolan Ryan, and Ted Turner.
+High-profile landowners who have been featured in the magazine include Tom Brokaw, Clint Eastwood, Red Emmerson, Bill Gates, Drew Bledsoe, Joe Montana, T. Boone Pickens, Nolan Ryan, Taylor Sheridan, and Ted Turner.

-The Land Report also profiles well-known landmarks such as Hearst Ranch, Natural Bridge, the Waggoner Ranch, the 6666 Ranch, and Cabin Bluff Sporting Plantation, one of the nation’s oldest hunt clubs.
+The Land Report also profiles well-known landmarks such as Hearst Ranch, Natural Bridge, King Ranch, the Waggoner Ranch, the 6666 Ranch, and Cabin Bluff Sporting Plantation, one of the nation's oldest hunt clubs.

 History

 Founded by Eric O'Keefe and Eddie Lee Rider Jr, The Land Report was first published in April 2007 and bills itself as "The Magazine of the American Landowner."
 Its premier issue included the inaugural Land Report 100 and was the subject of a feature article in The Wall Street Journal.
 Since its 2007 launch, O'Keefe has served as editor-in-chief and Rider the publisher.